azimbaldiwala/RollingKeyAuthentication-/README.md

    Error Handling:
    The Client checks if three consecutive keys are mismatched then It generates a new random index value and sends it to the Server.

+### How to Run
+1. Run Server.java
+2. and then run, Client.java